Local Section and International Chapter Grants Past Recipients

 The Graduate Student Symposium (GSS) designed to bridge the gap between industry and academia, which showcases student research in the form of selected presentations and a poster session mixer.

-Taiwan: Host job fairs and resume writing workshops.
+Taiwan (Province of China): Host job fairs and resume writing workshops.

 Colorado: Networking events to integrate and increase the involvement of industry members in the local section.